davidokeyode/prismacloud-workshops-labs/technotes/prisma-cloud-to-azure-sentinel-integration-webhook.md

 ![4-prisma-cloud-alert](./images/prisma-cloud-alert-4.png)

-5. Verify that the logs are shown in Log Analytics, under **Custom Logs**
+5. Verify that the alerts are shown in Log Analytics, under **Custom Logs**

 ![4-logic-app](./images/log-analytics-b.png)